 Perl Programming with Application to Bioinformatics, 2 hp

-National course open for PhD students, postdocs, researchers and other employees in need of bioinformatic skills within all Swedish universities.
+National course.
+The course is open for PhD students, postdocs, researchers and other employees in need of bioinformatic skills within all Swedish universities.

 Application deadline: April 11

 If you don’t receive information according to the dates above, contact email@example.com